dwillis/first-python-notebook-vscode/README.md

-# First Python Notebook
+# First Python Notebook (VS Code Edition)

-A step-by-step guide to analyzing data with Python and the Jupyter notebook.
+A step-by-step guide to analyzing data with Python and Visual Studio Code.
 Take the class at [firstpythonnotebook.org](http://www.firstpythonnotebook.org).

+## Development Status

+⚠️ **Note**: This repository has been converted from Jupyter notebooks to VS Code.
+Some VS Code-specific screenshots are still needed.
+See `docs/src/_static/SCREENSHOT_REQUIREMENTS.md` for details on missing images.

 ### Links